Viola Davis' Diet Fail Is Relatable AF

 The actress appeared on Tuesday's episode of The Tonight Show and told the story of how she fell off the wagon after trying a new nutrition plan.

-While filming her new movie Widow, one of the movie's makeup artists invited the cast and crew to take part in a cleanse.
+During the filming of Widow, one of the movie's makeup artists invited the cast and crew to take part in a cleanse.
 The program required the participants to meditate every day and to eat only foods they didn't have to suck or chew.

 "We had to sip all of our food because sucking and chewing was an act of aggression, and it was all about completing everything, living in forgiveness," Davis explained.
 "I was like, ‘Isn't this awesome?
 I want that.
 I want to release my anger.'"